Circus Capers: Plot

 The film begins with a circus parade, with a variety of dancing animals, and a trombone band.
 Once at the circus, the first sideshow is an obese lady in revealing clothing, which excites the crowd as they dash in after her when she goes into the circus hall.

 The acts inside the circus are extraordinary, with a horse leaping from a high platform, Milton Mouse commanding a pack of lions, and the circus keeper dancing with a lion.
 However, in the third act, the circus keeper is kicked off the stage by the lion.
 Milton laughs at him off-stage, until the circus keeper snarls back at him.

 The next act involves Milton as a human cannonball.
 For retaliation for everyone laughing at him, the circus keeper adds more gunpowder than necessary into Milton's cannon.
 This makes Milton fly out of the circus hall and into the sky.

 The circus keeper then runs off with Milton's girlfriend Rita into a private wagon.
 However, Milton falls back into the same wagon as theirs, and discovers Rita kissing the circus-keeper.
 Saddened and shocked, Milton slowly walks out the wagon, before breaking down.

 Then Milton sings Laugh, Clown, Laugh.
 This makes Rita reject the circus keeper and attempt to take back Milton.
 She is unsuccessful, as Milton rejects her by blowing a raspberry.
-Milton winks at the camera.
+Milton winks at the camera, ending the cartoon.

-Milton & Rita

-The cartoon features Milton and Rita, the main characters in the Aesop shorts made in 1930.
-Milton looked similar to Mickey and Rita looked similar to Minnie Mouse, but Milton and Rita were only in a few Sound Fables.
-Because of their similarity, Van Beuren was sued by Disney in 1931.
-The outcome of the lawsuit was that Van Beuren agreed to no longer use Milton and Rita in his Sound Fables.